climaxjs/climax/README.md

 ### Running Tests

-It is recommanded to work in TDD mode, including continuously running tests while writing your code:
+It is recommended to work in TDD mode, including continuously running tests while writing your code:

 ```
 yarn test:watch